Huskyyy/IrregularGridView/README.md

 It is similar to the [DynamicCardLayout](https://github.com/dodola/DynamicCardLayout).

-However, it supports recycle of views and remove animation.
+Besides, it supports recycle of views and remove animation.

 ![image](https://github.com/MWang1991/IrregularGridView/blob/master/gif/Base.gif )